. . . your guide to visiting the holy places

 Greek and Armenian chapels

-Returning past the altar of St Mary Magdalene, turn left into a rather dark gallery, known as the Arches of the Virgin (because the risen Christ is said to have appeared to his mother here).
+Returning past the altar of St Mary Magdalene, turn left into a rather dark gallery, known as the Arches of the Virgin (commemorating a belief that Mary made visits to her son’s Tomb).
 It contains pillars and other remains from earlier constructions.

 Prison of Christ chapel in Church of the Holy Sepulchre (Seetheholyland.net)